arolfes/soapclient-examples/README.md

 In this project you will find 3 examples how to implement a simple soapclient with the 3 most popular microservice frameworks.

-There are two options how to get soap actions.
+There are two options to get necessary soap classes.
 You can write all classes by yourself with required annotations or you generate the necessary classes from wsdl.
-As the SOAP Services already exists I you only the approach to generate the classes from wsdl.
+As the SOAP Services and wsdl already exists, I used the contract first approach and generate the classes from wsdl.

-To run one of client you will first need to start the SOAP backend service.
+To run one of the clients you will first need to start the SOAP backend service.
 To do this just run the `docker-compose` script.
 Then you compile each service with a normal jdk oder graalvm and run the ueber-jar.
 Thats it.
+To make this easier there are 3 bash scripts with all required commands. `compile_and_run_springboot-soapclient.sh`, `compile_and_run_micronaut-soapclient.sh`, `compile_and_run_quarkus-soapclient.sh`

 Then you can call each project via browser or you run the jmeter test suite.

-# table of contents
+## table of contents

 * [springboot](#springboot)
 * [micronaut](#micronaut)